arun-kr-reddy/notes/computer_architecture.md

 - **exception:** cause is internal to the running thread, handle when detected, example: divide by 0
   **interrupt:** cause is external to the running thread, handle when convenient (except for very high priority ones like power failure), example: mouse input when executable is running
 - retire/commit: finish execution and update architectural state
-- **precise exception/interrupt:** architectural state should be consistent (precise) when the exception/interrupt is ready to be handled, aids software debugging by ensuring clean slate beween two instruction, von Neumann ISA specifies this
+- **precise exception/interrupt:** architectural state should be consistent (precise) when the exception/interrupt is ready to be handled, aids software debugging by ensuring clean slate between two instruction, von Neumann ISA specifies this
   precise: all previous instructions should be completely retired and no later instruction should be retired
 - handling exceptions in pipelining: when the oldest instruction ready-to-be-retired is detected to have caused an exception, control logic:
   - ensures architectural state is precise